CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-4/Self-paced/1_Contract Management and Problem Resolution.md

 Choose ONE of the following federal IT challenges for your analysis:

-**Option 1: FAFSA System Modernization**
+**Option 1: FAFSA system modernization**

 >Use the detailed case study from this module, focusing on the $121.7 million General Dynamics contract and the systemic acquisition failures that led to student impact and operational disruption.

-**Option 2: IRS Business Systems Modernization**
+**Option 2: IRS business systems modernization**

 >Examine the ongoing challenges with IRS tax processing system modernization, including the decades-long effort to replace legacy systems and the impact on taxpayer services.

-**Option 3: SBA Unified Certification Platform**
+**Option 3: SBA unified certification platform**

 >Analyze the Small Business Administration's recent attempt to modernize its certification systems, including the deployment challenges and remaining functionality gaps identified by GAO.

-**Option 4: Your Agency's Current IT Challenge**
+**Option 4: Your agency's current IT challenge**

 >Select a significant IT modernization or acquisition challenge from your own agency experience, applying the same analytical framework used in the FAFSA case study.

 ### Discussion questions

-#### Question 1: Acquisition Strategy Redesign
+#### Question 1: Acquisition strategy redesign

-**Scenario Application**: For your selected case study, how would you restructure the acquisition approach to prevent the failures you've identified?
+**Scenario application**: For your selected case study, how would you restructure the acquisition approach to prevent the failures you've identified?

-**Specific Analysis Required:**
+**Specific analysis required:**

-* **Contract Structure:** How would you modify contract type, performance standards, and payment structures to incentivize modern development practices?
+* **Contract structure:** How would you modify contract type, performance standards, and payment structures to incentivize modern development practices?
-* **Vendor Selection:** What evaluation criteria would prioritize vendors with demonstrated DevSecOps and CI/CD capabilities?
+* **Vendor selection:** What evaluation criteria would prioritize vendors with demonstrated DevSecOps and CI/CD capabilities?
-* **Oversight Framework:** How would you establish government oversight that enables rather than impedes Agile delivery methods?
+* **Oversight framework:** How would you establish government oversight that enables rather than impedes Agile delivery methods?
-* **Risk Mitigation:** What contract mechanisms would provide early warning systems for delivery problems?
+* **Risk mitigation:** What contract mechanisms would provide early warning systems for delivery problems?

-**Practical Deliverable:** Design a specific contract clause or statement of work language that addresses one of the root causes you identified in your chosen case study.
+**Practical deliverable:** Design a specific contract clause or statement of work language that addresses one of the root causes you identified in your chosen case study.

->**Learning Tip:** *Consider how performance-based contracting can incentivize quality outcomes, what role government technical capacity plays in effective oversight, how modular contracting approaches enable iterative delivery, and what contract terms are needed to support DevSecOps integration.*
+>**Learning tip:** *Consider how performance-based contracting can incentivize quality outcomes, what role government technical capacity plays in effective oversight, how modular contracting approaches enable iterative delivery, and what contract terms are needed to support DevSecOps integration.*

 ---